Electrode-iOS/ELWebService/docs/Programming-Guide.md

 ## Building an API Client

-Swallow makes it really easy to build a client for consuming a web API.
+ELWebService makes it really easy to build a client for consuming a web API.
 By utilizing extensions, endpoint-specific request and response methods can be added to `WebService` and `ServiceTask`.

 Ideally we should abstract the details of a request for a given web service endpoint in a high-level method that is more friendly for our API client consumers to use.
 We can extend `WebService` and add a method for querying the API's search endpoint.